Foreign Labor

 It is the employer's responsibility to provide housing for U.S. workers who live outside a normal commuting distance, as well as the foreign workers.
 The U.S. Department of Labor, Employment & Training Administration, Office of Foreign Labor Certification will not certify an application prior to its receipt of housing confirmation from the State Workforce Agencies (SWA).

-Housing inspections must be completed by DLR FLC no later than 32 days before the Start Date of Need.
+Housing inspections must be completed by DLR FLC no later than 35 days before the Start Date of Need.
 Failure to have the inspections approved by that time will cause a delay in the certification, or possibly result in a denial of the application.

+DLR does not inspect public hotel or motels or apartments located within an original structure apartment building.
+In lieu of inspection, a copy of the hotel reservations or lease agreement is required which shows coverage of the dates of need and number of workers requested.
 Failure to produce requested documentation on Rental or Hotel/Motel housing could cause a delay in the certification, or possibly result in a denial of the application.

 How to Schedule a Housing Inspection

 If the employer has previously filed an application for Agricultural Foreign Labor Certification (H-2A), the employer's housing may be inspected prior to filing the application.
-However, if this is the employer's first time to file an H-2A application, a housing inspection cannot be scheduled until the Form ETA 790 is filed with DLR.
+However, if this is the employer's first time to file an H-2A application, a housing inspection cannot be scheduled until the Form ETA790 is filed with DLR.